-Racism is a fairly specific term.
-Even those who do not believe that one race is superior to another (racism), still struggle with treating those who are different than them with love and dignity (prejudice).
-Whether we are talking about racism or prejudice, mistreatment of those who are different from us is evil.
+Racism is a fairly specific term that refers to those who believe that one race is superior to another.
+Many of us who do not believe that one race is superior to another may have struggled with prejudice at one time or another.
+By prejudice I mean that we do not treat those who are different from us with love and dignity.
+Whether we are talking about racism or prejudice, it is always wrong to mistreat others.

 There are at least two ways that I believe racism is an important homeschooling topic.
 The first is that education plays an important role in eradicating racism and the second is that the homeschool movement is a community in which we do not want racism to exist.